 - 1–2 tsp fresh grated ginger

-- 1 spring onion – chopped (do not blend, but chopped and mix before sealing)
+- 1 spring onion – chopped (do not blend, but mix in before sealing)

-- You will need a large bowl and sterile jars.:
+- You will also need a large bowl and sterile canning jars.

-- First cut your cabbage vertically.
+- Cut the cabbage vertically.
 Trim the end.
 The cut into 3 or four more sections.

 - Soak cabbage in sugar/salt mixture to brine.
-If you are using a course sea salt, you might want to add a little extra salt.
+If you are using coarse sea salt, you might want to add a little extra salt.

 - Reserve 1 -2 tbsp brine liquid from soak (at the bottom of the bowl).

 - Next gently rinse off your cabbage with purified water.
-You will want to wash majority of the salt, but not all of it. you need enough salt for the fermentation
+You will want to wash off the majority of the salt, but not all of it. you need enough salt for the fermentation

 - Squeeze the cabbage over a bowl to get extra juice.

-- Place in cabbage, juice, and 1-2 tbsp brine in bowl.
+- Place cabbage, juice, and 1-2 tbsp brine in a bowl.

-- Next blend your fusion ingredients (spices, peppers, paste).
-Use food processor or blender.
+- Next, blend your fusion ingredients (spices, peppers, paste).
+Use a food processor or blender.
 Keep the green onion for later.
 Do not blend that.